opendocsg/slw-judgments-backfill/2010_SGHC_50/report.md

 _Estoppel by Representation_ (LexisNexis UK,4th Ed, 2004) (“Bower”) at p 481, para XIV.2.41.

-5       4 _W J Alan_ was referred to by Grimberg JC in _Fu Loong Lithographer Pte Ltd v Mun Hean Realty Pte Ltd_ [1989] 1 SLR(R) 194 at 204.
+5       4 _W J Alan_ was referred to by Grimberg JC in _Fu Loong Lithographer Pte Ltd v Mun Hean Realty Pte Ltd_ <span class="citation">[1989] 1 SLR(R) 194</span> at 204.
 The learned Judicial Commissioner observed that there has been “a divergence of judicial opinion as to whether the alteration in the position of the party seeking to set up estoppel need result in detriment to him”.
 After referring to Spencer Bower & Turner, the learned Judicial Commissioner equated detriment to mean “injustice to the promisee which would result if the promisor were allowed to recede from his promise”.

 55     The principal reason for the divergence of judicial and academic opinion about the requirement to establish a detriment is because the term “detriment” has not been used consistently: see Bower at p 481.
 It has been used to describe:

  (a) Expenditure of money and time

- In Yokogawa Engineering Asia Pte Ltd v Transtel Engineering Pte Ltd [2009] 2 SLR(R) 532, the court held that the plaintiff was estopped from relying on the correct version of the arbitration clause because the defendant had commenced arbitration proceedings under the ICC Rules and had paid the sum of US$30,000 to the ICC based on an outdated version of the general conditions which was provided by the plaintiff.
+ In Yokogawa Engineering Asia Pte Ltd v Transtel Engineering Pte Ltd <span class="citation">[2009] 2 SLR(R) 532</span>, the court held that the plaintiff was estopped from relying on the correct version of the arbitration clause because the defendant had commenced arbitration proceedings under the ICC Rules and had paid the sum of US$30,000 to the ICC based on an outdated version of the general conditions which was provided by the plaintiff.
 The court found that the payment of the US$30,000 constituted “detriment”.
 Similarly in Hartley v Hymans [1920] 3 KB 475, the buyer was found to be estopped from exercising his right to terminate because by his conduct he had led the seller to believe that the contract was still valid (even though the delay would have justified termination) and the seller had incurred expenditure in preparation for future deliveries.

  (b) Incurring a liability